KJFBarton/Sound_of_New_Temples_v4/README.md

 I need easier user interfacing!
 Buttons, or mouse clicks as triggers, rather than the keyCode system.

 Volume controls are a must.
 Either hard code the volume, or make it adjustable.

+Adding more models, or morphing what's on screen.

+Get the model to respond to the actual sound, ideally.

 ## Installation and Operation
 If you wanted to try running it yourself: